Quantum simulation of molecules in solution: Theory

-As we may have expected, the operator $\hat{V}_{\sigma}$ reported in Eq. \ref{interaction_operator_second_quantization} is a one-body operator since it represents the interaction between a charge distribution (the ASC) and the electrons of the molecule, formally analogous to the interaction term between nuclei and electrons in the standard molecular Hamiltonian.
+The operator $\hat{V}_{\sigma}$ reported in Eq. \ref{interaction_operator_second_quantization} is a one-body operator since it represents the interaction between a charge distribution (the ASC) and the electrons of the molecule, formally analogous to the interaction term between nuclei and electrons in the standard molecular Hamiltonian.
 Since it is a spin-free operator, we have written it directly in terms of singlet excitation operators $\hat{E}_{pq}$:

 To conclude this section we summarize the standard procedure to find the solution of the coupled equations for the solvent (Eq. \ref{discretized_ief_pcm}) and the solute (Eq. \ref{effective_hamiltonian}) response.